-Framework with short-term outcomes of connecting children with supports both within Early Intervention or for ineligible children connections to community supports.
-In 2023 CT will work with tracking this data linking families with the B23 QR code and comparing that to those enrolled in the system.

-- 3) The OEC continued working with the UConn University Center for Excellence in Developmental Disabilities (UCEDD) on a second cohort in the leadership academy as part of the 84.325L grant, working closely with Part B and CPAC to develop leaders in early childhood from birth through age five.
+- 1) The roll out of SPARKLER relates to the building stronger early childhood systems, and data governance areas in the Early Childhood Systems Framework with short-term outcomes of connecting children with supports both within Early Intervention and for ineligible children's connections to community supports.
+During 2023, there were many conversations with SPARKELER to ensure all potentially eligible families have access to a Birth to Three referral.
+This app further provides families a deeper understanding of their child's development which empowers them within the referral process.
+In 2024 CT will continue to work with tracking this data linking families with the B23 QR code and comparing that to those enrolled in the system. - 2) The OEC continued working with the UConn University Center for Excellence in Developmental Disabilities (UCEDD) on a third cohort in the leadership academy as part of the 84.325L grant, working closely with Part B and CPAC to develop leaders in early childhood from birth through age five.
 This supports the SSIP and SiMR by connecting Part B staff with Part C in building valuable relationships.
 These relationships will enable families to continue to receive supports through Part C, and, if eligible, Part B supports through a smooth transition process.
-Additionally, these relationships help support EIS Over Three. - 4) Through the use of Education and Outreach to Connecticut libraries, the Lead Agency continued to build relationships in order to support a unified message communicated through both formal and informal processes.
+Additionally, these relationships help support EIS Over Three for the summer extension option. - 3) Through the use of Education and Outreach to Connecticut libraries, the Lead Agency continued to build relationships in order to support a unified message communicated through both formal and informal processes.
 Including but not limited to, mobile resources about what birth to three looks like, family rights, system of payments, and Local Education Agencies (LEA's).
-Additionally, during FFY20, the Lead Agency modified resources and posted flyers on social media outlining these processes.
+Additionally, during FFY22, the Lead Agency modified resources and posted flyers on social media outlining these processes.
+All materials were then translated to the languages spoken in the system, furthering the focus on equity.
 This impacts the states SiMR as families understanding their rights, and what Birth to Three looks like enables them to better understand the system and describe their child's needs and abilities.